MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/update-management/wsus-automated-maintenance.md

 ## Automated SUSDB-Maintenance

 This PowerShell script mirrors the manual steps.
+SUSDB-Maintenance.log is created and opened when the script is run.

 > [!NOTE]
 > **Requirements**
-This script presents the following menu options for performing SUSDB Maintenance.
-SUSDB-Maintenance.log is created and opened when the script is run.
+> This script presents the following menu options for performing SUSDB Maintenance.

 [S] Change SQL Server, currently set to